Echoes of the Deep: A 13-Day Whale & Science Expedition in Antarctica

 Built / Refurbished: 1989 / 2022

 St Helena is a character-rich expedition vessel with a unique maritime legacy, originally built to serve one of the world’s most remote communities and extensively refurbished in 2022.
-Now part of the Terra Nova Expeditions fleet, she combines heritage with modern comfort, accommodating just 98 guests for an intimate onboard experience supported by 81 crew members.
-Spacious, ocean-view cabins all feature ensuite bathrooms, with a variety of configurations including singles, twins, and shared options ideal for solo travellers, families, or groups.
+She now combines heritage with modern comfort, accommodating just 98 guests for an intimate onboard experience supported by 81 crew members.
+Spacious, ocean-view cabins all with ensuite bathrooms, with a variety of configurations including singles, twins, and shared options ideal for solo travellers, families, or groups.
 With inviting social spaces, panoramic observation lounges, and a relaxed atmosphere, the ship offers a welcoming environment designed for both comfort and connection.

 Built for true expedition travel, St Helena is equipped with an ice-strengthened hull, powerful engines, and 12 Zodiacs, making her well suited for navigating the remote regions of Antarctica and beyond.
 Guests can take part in expert-led excursions such as zodiac cruises, guided landings, kayaking, and even camping, while onboard facilities include open decks for wildlife viewing, a gym, spa, two Jacuzzis, and a fully equipped science lab supporting active research programmes.
 Combining adventure, education, and strong value, St Helena delivers an immersive polar experience with a focus on exploration and meaningful discovery.